 Problems with male fertility can be caused by a number of health issues and medical treatments.
 Some of these include:

-- Varicocele.
-A varicocele is a swelling of the veins that drain the testicle.
+- Varicocele - A varicocele is a swelling of the veins that drain the testicle.
 It’s the most common reversible cause of male infertility.
 Although the exact reason that varicoceles cause infertility is unknown, it may be related to abnormal testicular temperature regulation.
 Varicoceles result in reduced quality of the sperm.
-Treating the varicocele can improve sperm numbers and function, and may potentially improve outcomes when using assisted reproductive techniques such as in vitro fertilization.
+Treating the varicocele can improve sperm numbers and function, and may potentially improve outcomes when using assisted reproductive techniques such as in vitro fertilisation (IVF).

-- Infection.
-Some infections can interfere with sperm production or sperm health or can cause scarring that blocks the passage of sperm.
-These include inflammation of the epididymis (epididymitis) or testicles (orchitis) and some sexually transmitted infections, including gonorrhea or HIV.
+- Infection - Some infections can interfere with sperm production or sperm health or can cause scarring that blocks the passage of sperm.
+These include inflammation of the epididymis (epididymitis) or testicles (orchitis) and some sexually transmitted infections, including gonorrhoea or HIV.
 Although some infections can result in permanent testicular damage, most often sperm can still be retrieved.

-- Cancers and nonmalignant tumours can affect the male reproductive organs directly, through the glands that release hormones related to reproduction, such as the pituitary gland, or through unknown causes.
-In some cases, surgery, radiation or chemotherapy to treat tumors can affect male fertility.
+- Cancers and nonmalignant tumours - can affect the male reproductive organs directly, through the glands that release hormones related to reproduction, such as the pituitary gland, or through unknown causes.
+In some cases, surgery, radiation or chemotherapy to treat tumours can affect male fertility.

-- Undescended testicles.
-In some males, during fetal development one or both testicles fail to descend from the abdomen into the sac that normally contains the testicles (scrotum).
-Decreased fertility is more likely in men who have had this condition.
+- Undescended testicles - In some males, during foetal development one or both testicles fail to descend from the abdomen into the sac that normally contains the testicles (scrotum).
+Reduced male fertility is more likely in those with this condition.

-- Prior surgeries.
-Certain surgeries may prevent you from having sperm in your ejaculate, including vasectomy, inguinal hernia repairs, scrotal or testicular surgeries, prostate surgeries, and large abdominal surgeries performed for testicular and rectal cancers, among others.
-In most cases, surgery can be performed to either reverse these blockages or to retrieve sperm directly from the epididymis and testicles.
+- Prior surgeries - Certain surgeries may impair sperm delivery to the ejaculate.
+These include inguinal hernia repairs, scrotal or testicular surgeries, prostate surgeries, large abdominal surgeries performed for testicular and rectal cancers, and, of course, vasectomy.
+In most cases, further surgery can be performed to either reverse these blockages or to retrieve sperm directly from the epididymis or testicle.

 Overexposure to certain environmental elements such as heat, toxins and chemicals can reduce sperm production or sperm function.
 Specific causes include: